Stardust victim was within metres of main exit before she was lost in a crush

 Other witnesses’ testimony told of locked exits and flames sweeping so fast across the ceiling “you’d think there was petrol on it”.

-He has been dancing with friends when they “noticed something happening” near the West alcove area.
+He had been dancing with friends when they “noticed something happening” near the west alcove area.
 He became visibly upset describing hearing “an explosion” and the court rose for a few minutes.

 The inquests continue.